rahulyhg/wp-live-chat-support/readme.txt

 == Changelog ==

+= 7.0.04 - 2017-02-15 =
+* Fixed a bug that caused messages to be returned encoded after refreshing the page
+* Fixed a bug that caused the incorrect agent name to be used in the chat window
+* Fixed a bug that caused the 'No Answer' text to not save and show in the chat window

+= 7.0.03 - 2017-02-06 =
+* Fixed a bug that caused the name of the agent to disappear after refreshing the page
+* Fixed a bug that caused the agent name to display twice in the chat window

+= 7.0.02 - 2017-01-26 - High priority =
+* PHPMailer vulnerability patch (removed our version of PHPMailer and are now using WP's built-in version)
+* Added the ability for plugin users to subscribe to our mailing list

+= 7.0.01 - 2017-01-03 =
+* Fixed a bug that caused the chat to disappear after being opened for some users
+* Changes made to the German language files
+* PHPMailer has been updated to the latest version

 = 7.0.00 - 2016-12-14 - Medium Priority =
 * Major performance improvements - 300% reduction in DB calls